 TITLE IX of the Education Amendments of 1972 states, "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance."
-TITLE IX applies to all areas of campus life including athletics, student recruitment and admissions, financial aid, scholarships, course offerings and access, employment, and housing and residential services.
+TITLE IX applies to all areas of campus life including athletics, counseling, student recruitment and admissions, financial aid, scholarships, course offerings and access, employment, and housing and residential services.
+Some areas of topic include sex-based harassment, which encompasses sexual assault and other forms of sexual violence; treatment of pregnant and parenting persons; treatment of LGBTQI+ persons; discipline; single-sex education; and employment.

-Inquiries concerning the application of Title IX should be directed to the Title IX Coordinator at the following confidential email account: smctix@smcsc.edu.
+Inquiries concerning the application of Title IX should be directed to the Title IX Coordinator at the following confidential email account: smetix@smesc.edu.